11bus11/data-analysis/README.md

   - Find the Config Vars section and add potential files that you cannot upload to github.
 For example API credentials.
 KEY is the title, and VALUE is the content.
   - Add buildpacks (below Config Vars).
 For this project I installed Python and Node.js.
 Make sure they are in the correct order.
 - Go to the deploy section.
   - Choose to deploy from github.
   - Connect your account and choose a repository to deploy from.
   - Choose either Automatic or Manual deployment (recommended).
 - Make sure the live site is working.

 ### Fixed bugs
 - In the beginning of the project I created a function where I needed to return multiple values.
-Since i did not know how to do this in an effective way, I chose to ask a friend to explain it to me.
+Since I did not know how to do this in an effective way, I chose to ask a friend to explain it to me.
-- Most other buge was caused by me forgetting something small, and was fixed very easily then i finally realised what I had forgotten.
-One example of this is then i deployed the project to heroku, and the spreadsheet could not be reached by the program.
+- Most other buge was caused by me forgetting something small, and was fixed very easily then I finally realised what I had forgotten.
+One example of this is then I deployed the project to heroku, and the spreadsheet could not be reached by the program.
 I had forgotten to share the document...

 ## Credits
 I got some help from Robin Koelewijn (Data Scientist) in order to propperly understand things I found confusing.
 He also helped me to get on the right track when I got stuck.
 The API part is copied from the "Love sandwiches" project, and I got some help from Robin.